Can you believe that it is almost time to get out the seeds to start our spring gardens?

 So when I know I’m going to be starting seeds, I have to think ahead, so I don’t give all of my future pots to my hens.

-But if you can remember to save your eggshells, you’ll want to rinse them out.
+However, if you can remember to save your eggshells, you’ll have to rinse them out.
 Then let them dry until you are ready to use them.

 From there, you’ll fill the shells with potting mix and plant the seeds in the shells.
 You’ll care for the seeds as you would if they were planted in any other container.